 A grey route is not a recognized route by the carriers.
 Due to the desire for the subscriber operator to make some money from this message, grey routes are discouraged by the carriers and are liable to be blocked without notice and can be filtered by carrier firewalls.
 And, as such, if you care about your messages getting delivered, we recommend avoiding the grey routes completely.

 Why are grey routes in use?
 Pure and simple: for perceived cost savings.
 Sanctioned, legitimate routes have a higher cost associated with them as these are legally recognized between the operating partners and regulatory bodies and include an agreed upon financial arrangement, including fees and tariffs.
 Grey routes are legal but typically unsanctioned routes and though they may have upfront cost savings, they come with risks that can result in higher costs, for example, spam lawsuits are now $1,000 per infraction (up from $500 per MT in 2013).
-Also, most people don’t realize (while the up front costs may be low) the per message fees are often very high, upwards of 10 cents per MT (mobile terminated) whereas, we don’t charge for MTs and providers of short codes will often charge no more than 1 cent per MT.
-Providers of long codes will also charge for MOs (mobile originated) which never carry a charge in the short code model.
+Also, most people don’t realize (while the up front costs may be low) the per message fees are often very high, upwards of 10 cents per MT (mobile terminated) whereas, providers of short codes will often charge no more than 2 cents per MT.
+Providers of long codes will also charge for MOs (mobile originated) which rarely carry a charge in the short code model.

 What additional risks are their with the Grey Routes?
 First is the constant risk of being shut down without notice.
 Our clients simply can’t afford to take the risk.
 The second is the high uncertainty of delivery.
 Since the operator does not legitimately recognize the route, there is no guarantee of delivery or latency.
 And this too is a risk our clients cannot afford to take.
 And finally performance is affected.
 So as not to draw attention to the usage of the unsanctioned route, the message provider will significantly reduce the throughput or traffic flow through the route, so as not to raise the suspicion of the operator, ultimately resulting in slow delivery.